wma1729/algorithms/graphs/README.md

 * Designing the assembly line for a component in a manufacturing division.
 * Generating the classroom schedule.

 The problem can be formulated as a **DAG** where each job represents a vertex and the job dependencies are represented by edges.
 Let's take an example.
 There are 6 courses (*A, B, C, D, E, F*) to be taken to get a certain certification.
-However for many courses there is one or more dependent courses (that must be completed before taking them).
+However for many courses there is one or more dependent courses (the dependent courses must be completed before taking a course).

 Course | Dependent Course
 -------|-----------------